 They created a shopping decal in support of local shopping and solidarity, showing that savings, service, satisfaction and support are all valid reasons you should support your local business community.

-In 2002, the Coalition created the Pasquale DeAngelis scholarship, which honors a Town of Brookhaven senior high school student who plans on continuing their education in business.
-The award is for $1000 and is referred to the BCCC Scholarship.
+In 2002, the Coalition created the Pasquale DeAngelis scholarship, which honored a Town of Brookhaven senior high school student who plans on continuing their education in business.
+The award was for $1000, and was referred to the BCCC Scholarship.
+In 2021, this award changed with economic needs to a business grant.

 Since 2008, the BCCC has co-sponsored a small business trade show entitled “Strictly Business” with the Middle Country Chamber of Commerce, and the Miller Business Resource Center.
 It is held in May.
 By joining the internet email service Constant Contact, BCCC has created better communication with their chamber business partner leaders.
 In addition, BCCC’s website is now more user-friendly, and remains current.
 Finally, they have been recognized as a 501-c6.